-Investment income includes income from dividends,

-bonds, mortgages, short-term notes and bank interest.
+Investment income includes income from dividends, bonds, mortgages, short-term notes and bank interest.
 Bond interest would include an accrual for stripped bonds (see Section II.E.3).
-Investment income also includes realized and unrealized gains and losses on investment transactions, if the gains and losses are reported in the audited financial statements.
+Investment income also includes realized and unrealized gains and losses on investment transactions, if the gains and losses are reported in the audited financial statements, regardless of how investments have been designated by the institution (held for trading or not).